backdrop-contrib/boilerplate/README.txt

 	3. sidebars
 	4. footer

-This is how the page template is buit in boilerplate, and it works in fluid and fixed layout.
+This is how the page template is built in boilerplate, and it works in fluid and fixed layout.
 Refers to the notes in _layout.scss to see how to modify the layout.

 __________________________________________________________________________________________